aio-libs/aiosmtpd/aiosmtpd/docs/proxyprotocol.rst

       you should run the CRC32C calculation against the contents of this attribute.

       The value will be ``None`` if PROXY version is 1.

+   .. py:attribute:: error
+      :type: str

+      If not an empty string, contains the error encountered when parsing the PROXY Protocol header.

    |
    | :part:`Methods`